Quantum Multiplexer Simplification for State Preparation: Introduction

 \subsection{Contributions}

 We make the following contributions. \begin{itemize} \item \textbf{Multiplexer simplification}.
 Our first result is the simplification of quantum multiplexers with the elimination of unnecessary controlled operations.
 Each removed control eliminates half of the multiplexer gates.
-If all the controls are removed, the multiplexer circuit depth is reduced to one.
-The multiplexer simplification has a linearithmic complexity. \item \textbf{State preparation}.
-The initialization of disentangled real states with multiplexers produces multiplexers with repeated operators.
-In this case, we can reduce the multiplexer's size and produce circuits with a reduced depth, in the best case the depth will be $O(2^{n_e})$, where $n_e$ is the number of qubits of the larger entangled component of the state.
-Through an empirical evaluation, we verified that depth of circuits produced by the proposed model is competitive with the BAA algorithm~\cite{10.1109/TCAD.2023.3297972}. \end{itemize}
+If all controls are removed, the multiplexer circuit depth is reduced to one.
+The multiplexer simplification has linearithmic complexity. \item \textbf{State preparation}.
+The initialization of unentangled states with multiplexers produces multiplexers with repeated operators.
+In this case, we can reduce the multiplexer's size and produce circuits with a reduced depth, the depth will be $O(2^{n_e})$, where $n_e$ is the number of qubits of the larger entangled component of the state.
+Through an empirical evaluation, we verified that the depth of the circuits produced by the proposed model is competitive with the BAA algorithm~\cite{10.1109/TCAD.2023.3297972}. \end{itemize}

 \textbf{Evaluation}.
-We evaluate the proposed method to initialize real states with 4 to 14 qubits.
-For states with more than twelve qubits, the time to compile disentangled states with the proposed method is reduced by at least an order of magnitude compared with previous state preparation algorithms.
-In relation to the circuit depth, the proposed method is competitive with the BAA approach~\cite{10.1109/TCAD.2023.3297972}, that requires a search in the space of qubits.
+We evaluated the proposed method to initialize quantum states with 4 to 12 qubits.
+For states with twelve qubits, the time to compile unentangled states with the proposed method is reduced by at least an order of magnitude compared with previous state preparation algorithms.
+In relation to the circuit depth, the proposed method is competitive with the BAA approach~\cite{10.1109/TCAD.2023.3297972}, which requires a search in the space of qubits.

 The rest of this paper has four sections.
-In Section 2, we introduce basic concepts about quantum computing.
-Section 3 describes previous procedures for quantum state preparation.
-Section 4 is the main section, where we present an optimization to prepare disentangled quantum states more efficiently.
+In Section~\ref{sec:qc}, we introduce basic concepts about quantum computing.
+Section~\ref{sec:spm} describes previous procedures for quantum state preparation.
+Section~\ref{sec:mux_simp} is the main section, where we present an optimization to prepare unentangled quantum states more efficiently.
 The proposed method optimizes quantum multiplexers.
-Section 5 presents the conclusion and possible future works.
+Section~\ref{sec:conclusion} presents the conclusion and possible future work.